Ferranti: Beginnings

-Sebastian Ziani de Ferranti established his first business Ferranti, Thompson and Ince in 1882.
+The British electrical engineer and inventor Sebastian Ziani de Ferranti established his first business Ferranti, Thompson and Ince in 1882.
 The company developed the Ferranti-Thompson Alternator.
 Ferranti focused on alternating current power distribution early on, and was one of the few UK experts.
 In 1885 Dr. Ferranti established a new business, with Francis Ince and Charles Sparks as partners, known as S.Z. de Ferranti.
 According to J.F.
 Wilson, Dr. Ferranti's association with the electricity meter persuaded Ince to partner him in this new venture, and meter development was fundamental to the survival and growth of his business for several decades to come.

-Despite being a prime exponent of alternating current, Ferranti became an important supplier to many electric utility firms and power-distribution companies for both AC and DC meters.
+Despite being a prime exponent of alternating current, Ferranti became an important supplier to many electric utility firms and power distribution companies for both AC and DC meters.
 In 1887, the London Electric Supply Corporation (LESCo) hired Dr. Ferranti for the design of their power station at Deptford.
 He designed the building, the generating plant and the distribution system and on its completion in October 1890, it was the first truly modern power station.
 It supplied high-voltage AC power at 10,000 volts, which was transformed to a lower voltage for consumer use where required.

 Success followed and Ferranti started producing electrical equipment (especially transformers) for sale.
 Soon the company was looking for considerably more manufacturing space.
 Land prices in the London area were too high, so the company moved to Hollinwood in Oldham in 1896.
 In July 1901, Ferranti Limited was formed, specifically to take over the assets of S.Z. de Ferranti Ltd and raise equity, but failed to impress potential new investors as it was still dominated by family ownership.
 Over-optimistic market projections in the boom of 1896–1903, declining revenues and liquidity problems, forced the company bankers Parrs to send the company into receivership in 1903.

-The business was restructured in 1905, Dr. Ferranti's shareholding being reduced to less than 10%.
+The business was restructured in 1905, Dr. Ferranti's shareholding being reduced to less than 10 percent.
 For the next eleven years the company was run by receiver managers and Dr. Ferranti was effectively excluded from commercial financial strategies.
 He spent much of this period working in partnership with the likes of J.P.
 Coats of Paisley on cotton spinning machinery and Vickers on re-superheating turbines.